Exceptional Care, Phenomenal Results

 Britt Van Hees PT, DPT

 Britt Van Hees, PT, received her Doctor of Physical Therapy from from Samuel Merritt University.
 She graduated with honors and received the Peter Edgelow Award for Outstanding Clinical Practice Britt also practices as a Pilates rehabilitation specialist.
-She is currently a staff therapist at Beacon Physical Therapy and plans to complete her Certified Functional Manual Therapist credential in August 2017.
+She is currently a staff therapist at Beacon Physical Therapy and in 2017 became a Certified Functional Manual Therapist, passing with Honors.
 When not working with patients, Britt teaches in Samuel Merritt University’s DPT program as an Adjunct Faculty member in their orthopedic, cardiopulmonary and pelvic health curriculum.

 Britt specializes in both orthopedic and pelvic floor physical therapy.
 She is consistently involved in learning, whether it is developing coursework for higher education, teaching patients about their bodies, or attending conferences on best practices and treatment.
 She enjoys working alongside patients, developing their understanding and ownership of functional movements.
 Britt believes that when patients can have true ownership, they can make lasting and meaningful change.